 The Seattle Hempfest protestival has risen to be one of the seminal flagship events of the global cannabis culture, and today, after being forced to protect our brand, we are licensing other Hempfest events so they can take advantage of the experience, the resources, and the vast network that we have developed over the past quarter century.
-We are excited to announce our new partnership with the Las Vegas HEMPFEST® rally, scheduled for October 3rd.

 The entire history, along with hundreds of photos and graphics, is in my book “Protestival: A Twenty Year Retrospective of Seattle Hempfest” is available at hempfest.org.

 – by Vivian McPeak, Executive Director, Seattle HEMPFEST®